 Leaving too early you might get where you were going only to later find out that there was no reason to leave in the first place.
 Or, that staying put was a better option.
 On the other hand, if you wait too long to leave, it may become more difficult to reach your destination.

 There are certain circumstances that most people agree means it is time to get out now.
 Things like natural disasters, war, grid-down events, or a nuclear attack are all good candidates for immediate evacuation.
+Sometimes, there is no choice to be made as mandatory evacuations are issued.
 Each of these events has its own reasons for needing to leave ASAP, especially if you are in life-threatening danger.

 First of all, you are going to need a plan — where you are going to go, how to get there, and what actions need to be taken so that you can leave in a hurry.
 Once you have a plan, you and your family should be ready to put it into action instantaneously.
 The best way to be sure you can act on your plan quickly is to practice it.
 Dry runs of your evacuation can ensure everyone knows their job and can do it in a timely manner.
 Just like a fire drill, you should have an evac drill — just in case.

 Each and every member of the family, pets included, should have some form of a bug-out bag.
 Include printed maps with all possible escape routes marked, main roads and highways.
 You never know when you’ll need to take an alternate course — relying on one route won’t help you if it is compromised.
 A solid plan will have a variety of destinations, in different directions, with different ways to arrive.